s3rb31/Nethack.us-RobotMaze-RCE/README.md

 This is an **automated maze-solver + buffer overflow exploit**.

-It connects to a remote server, completes a mini-game (maze), then uses a vulnerability (likely in how the server processes input) to inject shellcode.
+It connects to a remote server, completes a mini-game (maze), then uses a vulnerability to inject shellcode.

 The shellcode will then start a reverse shell and connect back to the attacker.